 Our Company maintains a 401(k) Retirement Savings Plan for all eligible employees, including the NEOs.
-In 2013, the Company provided two types of 401(k) plan contributions with respect to eligible employees.
-The Company matched employee contributions at a rate of \$0.50 per \$1.00 of contributions up to 6% of eligible compensation.
-The Company may also make discretionary contributions to the 401(k) plan, and the Company made a discretionary payment in 2013 for the plan year ended in December 2012.
-Such contribution amounts were based on age and years of service and varied from 1% - 7% of an employee's annual eligible base salary.
+In 2014, the Company matched employee contributions at a rate of \$0.50 per \$1.00 of contributions up to 6% of eligible compensation.
+The Company did not make a discretionary payment in 2014 for the plan year ended in December 2013.